 What kinds of trade marks can I register?

 There are three kinds of trade marks you can register: individual marks, certification marks and collective marks.

 An individual mark distinguishes the goods and services of one particular company from those of another.

 However, this does not mean that an individual trade mark has to be owned by a single person: individual trade marks can be owned by one or more legal or natural persons.
 This means that there are multiple applicants.

 The basic application fee for an individual trade mark starts at EUR 850 (electronic means)

 Collective marks distinguish the goods and services of a group of companies or members of an association from those of competitors.
 Collective marks can be used to build consumer confidence in the products or services offered under the collective mark.
-Very often they are used to identify products which share a certain characteristic.
+They are often used to identify products that share a certain characteristic.

 Only associations of manufacturers, producers, suppliers of services or traders, as well as legal persons governed by public law, may apply for collective marks.

 The application fee for a collective mark is EUR 1 500 (electronic means).

 Certification marks were introduced at the EUIPO on 1 October 2017.
 They are a new type of trade mark at EU level, although they have already existed for many years in national systems.
 They are used to indicate that goods or services comply with the certification requirements of a certifying institution or organisation; they are a sign of supervised quality.